-In a recent consultation on its Strategy and Business Plan 2019-2021 the LSB proposed that technology neutral regulation was a concept worth exploring.
-This is a useful starting point, since regulators should be encouraged to ensure that their rules do not hinder the development of technologically driven solutions.
-There is much to be learnt on this topic from other sectors, notably the financial services sector, which has addressed the risks of regulatory neutrality, inter alia, through the use of sandboxes.
+In a recent consultation, the oversight legal services regulator for England and Wales, the Legal Services Board, proposed that technology neutral regulation was a concept worth exploring.
+This is a useful starting point, since regulators should be encouraged to ensure that their rules do not hinder innovation and the development of technologically driven solutions.
+There is much to be learnt on this topic from other sectors, notably the financial services sector, which has attempted to address some of the risks of regulatory neutrality through the introduction of sandboxes.

-Technology will increasingly illustrate the limitations of the reserved activities silos, on the demand side, as changing consumer preferences for obtaining information and advice take hold.
-Whilst on the supply side, tech is likely to drive a growing need for different types of legal professionals who are able to accommodate the need for new STEM related skills in the legal sector and to diversify the means by which they deliver services to their clients.
+Regulators must also consider the client perspective and changing consumer preferences for obtaining information and advice.
+On the supply side, tech is likely to drive a growing need for different types of legal professionals who are able to accommodate the need for new STEM related skills in the legal sector and to diversify the means by which they deliver services to their clients.

 The legal sector is not alone in adjusting to the world of technology.
 There are therefore many opportunities for legal regulators to learn from other sectors.
 This may, however, require regulators to take a much wider view of the market for policy ideas than they traditionally might have done.
 Regulation is not only about managing market failure and securing the public interest and other public policy goals.
 Industries will often autonomously seek to establish rules to help them function and develop their markets.
 At their best, such industry-driven rules create clarity, interoperability between players, standards to guide choices by customers and a reduction of duplicated effort.
 On the negative side, they can be used to distort competition and create barriers to entry which then requires public policy intervention.